Feb 14 2017: Watch my new video on Basic Warping for Backstrap Looms here.

 Guatemalan weavers use space-efficient set-ups to warp their long warps.
 The Guatemalan weavers with whom I studied like to put two crosses in their warps.

-Four-stake warping, which allows you to quickly and efficiently separate out two colors into two sheds on the warping board, can be seen in the following video.
+Four-stake warping, which allows you to quickly and efficiently separate out two colors into two sheds on the warping board..
 A warp set up this way will produce a band with horizontal stripes.
 It is also the base for creating patterns with simple warp floats and complementary-warp pick-up structures.

-This blog post has a lot of information about warping.
+This blog post also has a lot of information about warping.